visit-dav/visit/src/doc/using_visit/Quantitative/LineSampler.rst

 7. The "View geometry" can be restricted to being Points, Lines, or Surfaces.
 Normally each channel is drawn as a line.
-By setting the "View geometry" to "Points," the the actual sample points will be drawn.
+By setting the "View geometry" to "Points," the actual sample points will be drawn.

    Future work includes cylindrical and cone sampling geometries.
 For